towfikahmed1029/information_collection/README.md

 # information_collection
 This project is a web automation and web scraping tool written in Python.
+It allows users to automate web tasks such as filling out forms, clicking buttons, and extracting data from webpages.
+The tool is designed to be easy to use and can be used for a variety of purposes such as web testing, data mining, and web scraping.
+It is also highly customizable and can be used to create custom scripts for specific web tasks.